 Texas A&M University supports the Brazos County Interjurisdictional Emergency Management Plan and may be called upon to support responses in Brazos County, in the seven county Brazos Valley Council of Government region, and/or elsewhere in the state.
-This EOP addresses all phases of emergency management (mitigation, preparedness, response, and recovery).
-The University is committed to developing comprehensive robust plans, and training and exercising University emergency responders in coordination with local emergency responders.
+This EOP addresses all phases of emergency management: prevention, protection, mitigation; response; and recovery.
+The University is committed to developing comprehensive robust plans as well as training and exercising University emergency responders in coordination with local emergency responders.